thinking-with-computers/ludus-spec/README.md

 The placeholder also always matches, but does not bind a name: `_ <- :whatever` matches, but binds no names.
 The placeholder is used in conditional forms, as well as in partrial function application.

 ##### Collections
 Ludus also allows you to match against collection literals.
 This is extremely useful and powerful.
 They are fairly intuitive.
+Patterns may be nested.

 ###### Tuples
 Tuples will match if the left and right hand sides are the same length, and that the values at each position match. `(x, y) <- (1, 2)` matches, and binds `x` to `1` and `y` to `2`. `(_, y) <- (1, 2)` matches, ignores the first member of the right-hand tuple, and binds `y` to `2`. `(x, y, z) <- (1, 2)` will not match and raise an error.

-Tuple literals also match against themselves `(1, 2) <- (1, 2)` matches and binds no names.
+Tuple literals also match against themselves: `(1, 2) <- (1, 2)` matches and binds no names.

 The empty tuple matches against the empty tuple: `() <- ()`.